 Additionally, with a modern RMS system, all incident details become searchable by follow-up investigators in all jurisdictions.
-In practice, this invariably identifies offenders through common modus operandi and generates case linkages that assist investigators in solving crime.
-Police in other jurisdictions can identify offenders, and correlate crime across municipal boundaries, through implementation of electronic RMS systems.
+In practice, this invariably identifies offenders through common modus operandi and generates case linkages that assist investigators in solving crime throughout the region.
+Police in other jurisdictions can identify regional offenders, and correlate crime across municipal boundaries.

-CAD and RMS systems need to support standard data formats that maximize the ability of these systems to share and exchange information with systems from other vendors or from other agencies.
+CAD and RMS need to support standard data formats that maximize the ability of these systems to share and exchange information with systems from other vendors or from other agencies.
 These systems must also support standards for legislated statistical reporting, such as the federal Canadian requirements for crime reporting developed by the Canadian Centre for Justice Statistics (CCJS).

-As a national RCMP standard, the PROS RMS supports full information sharing and intelligence and administrative reporting for those agencies using the system, and to a limited extent, for sharing information with other police services via the Police Information Portal (PIP).
-PROS users include the RCMP (except for the RCMP detachments in British Columbia), and several Canadian municipal police forces.
+As a national RCMP standard, the PROS RMS supports full information sharing and administrative reporting for those agencies using the system, and to a limited extent, for sharing information with other police services via the Police Information Portal.
+PROS users include the RCMP (except for the RCMP detachments in British Columbia), and some Canadian municipal police forces.

-Other Canadian police forces such as those in British Columbia utilize Versadex, a mature RMS product that supports multi-jurisdictional policing.
-A smaller number of RMS systems from other vendors are in use elsewhere in Canada.
+Police agencies in British Columbia utilize PRIME-BC which includes CAD, RMS and other related functions that support multi-jurisdictional policing.
+A smaller number of other systems are in use elsewhere in Canada.